evelinaDakovska/we-lvlup-9gag-/README.md

 # 9GAG CLONE

-"9gag clone" is single page application build with JavaScript and Bootstrap.
+"9gag clone" is single page application build with JavaScript and jQuery.
 Only for educational purposes.

 ## Main Features